DigitalGlobe/gbdxtools/docs/imagery_access.rst

 Visualizing Imagery
 ---------------------

-If run in iPython or Jupyter Notebooks, `gbdxtools` can show images using the MatPlotLib library.
+`gbdxtools` can show images using the MatPlotLib library (if installed, it is included in Jupyter and IPython).
 The most basic example is:

 .. code-block:: python